trunkatedpig/tuxlab-ssh-proxy/README.md

 # Alpine Node.js

-Alpine Node.js is a docker image based on Alpine Linux using a Dockerfile similar to the library [nodejs](https://github.com/dockerfile/nodejs/blob/master/Dockerfile).

-This image is [gliderlabs/alpine](https://github.com/gliderlabs/docker-alpine) image.
+This fork contains the dockerfile for a docker alpine image with nodejs and redbird installed.

 ## Notes